mskcc/tempoSig/README.md

 Each row is a vector of proportions that add up to 1.

 To estimate p-values of significance of each proportion, the input data for each sample (columns of **X**) are randomly shuffled by permutation to sample the null distribution.
-The exposure vectors inferred from these null samples are compared with the observed vector from the original data, with the p-value defined as the proportion of null samples whose proprotions are higher than the observed values.
+The exposure vectors inferred from these null samples are compared with the observed vector from the original data, with the p-value defined as the fraction of null samples whose proprotions are higher than the observed values.

 ## Installation
 Compilation requires GNU Scientific Library [(GSL)](https://www.gnu.org/software/gsl/).
 In Ubuntu Linux,